Why Is Ronda Worth the Drive From Sabinillas?

 - Bodega Descalzos Viejos — In a beautifully restored 16th-century monastery just outside town.
 Atmospheric setting with powerful red wines (Syrah, Garnacha).
 Tastings from €15-45 per person, including tapas.

-- Bodega F. Schatz — A biodynamic pioneer founded in the 1980s.
+- Bodega F. Schatz — A biodynamic pioneer founded in 1982 by Friedrich Schatz.
 Known for unique grape varieties like Lemberger.
 Tours available in multiple languages.

 If wine is your thing, consider making an afternoon of it after morning sightseeing.
 Most bodegas are within 10-15 minutes of the town centre, and a leisurely 2-3 hour bodega visit with tastings and local cheese is a perfect way to slow down mid-day.